andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 2. Bob sends 5 Ether (worth $200) to the contract
 3. Bob withdraws 100 Dai from the contract

 Note that Bob's collateral-to-debt ratio is 200/100 = 200%, which is above the liquidation ratio of 150%.
 This means that Bob could withdraw even more Dai (133 in total) and still remain sufficiently collateralized.
 However, if Bob were to take out 133 Dai, his collateral-to-debt ratio would be [almost] exactly equal to the liquidation ratio of 150%, and even the slightest dip in Ether's price would cause it to drop below it and trigger a liquidation.
-In practice, collateral-to-debt ratios are much larger than the minimum liquidation ratio in order to provide a buffer for flucation in Ether's price.
+In practice, collateral-to-debt ratios are much larger than the minimum liquidation ratio in order to provide a buffer for fluctuation in Ether's price.

 After Bob withdraws 100 Dai from the contract, his collateral (5 Ether) is locked in the contract (he cannot withdraw it).
 To withdraw his collateral, Bob must first pay back the debt of 100 Dai plus the stability fee to the contract.